OpenEnergyPlatform/oedatamodel/README.md

 ## Description and examples

-The following examples are intended to provide a simple example as well as a detailed descriptoion on each field/column.
-For completeness we also link to other examples already provided as file.
+The following examples are intended to provide a simple example table as well as a detailed descriptoion on each field/column.
+For completeness we also link to the datapacke examples which are already provided as file.

 Origin data model: [OEDataModel-concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v100/OEDataModel-concrete.pdf)